karlmdavis/ansible-role-rcm-dotfiles/README.md

 The `source` command above will need to be run every time you open a new terminal to work on this project.

-Be sure to update the `requirements.txt` file after `pip install`ing a new dependency for this project:
+Be sure to update the `requirements.frozen.txt` file after `pip install`ing a new dependency for this project:

-    $ pip freeze > requirements.txt
+    $ pip freeze > requirements.frozen.txt

 ### Docker